Shubhamr837/Pdf-Office-Zuul-Proxy/README.md

 Zuul proxy server for pdf reader application . kubernetes files can be found in k8s folder .

+Prior knowledge of following are needed to run the application .
+1 . kubernetes
+2 .
+GCP or aws
+3 . continou integration

 The application has to be configured along with two other repository :-

 https://github.com/Shubhamr837/Pdf-to-Word-Server